Harsha-Anil/Mental-health-app/README.md

 # Mental-health-app
-An application which was developed my final year students for the final year major project.
+An application which was developed by final year students for the final year major project.

 --------:FEATURES:-------